jlooper/ms-learn-career-growth/includes/2-networking.md

 Conferences are an amazing way to discover new things and network in the 'hallway track'.
 While it's harder to network in purely online conferences, many events do try to offer social opportunities, so take advantage of them.

 If you are very shy, attend an event such as this with a 'wingperson'.
 Soon, you will feel more comfortable in the environment and, who knows, some day you can become a conference speaker on stage!

+## Network from the inside

+As a new employee, you might be invited to meet people both inside and outside your department.
+Make an effort to meet as many different kinds of employees as possible.
+Schedule 'coffee chats' or 'lunch and learns' with them.

+Ask your manager for their recommendations of interesting people to meet, and then ask those people for their recommendations.
+Soon you will have created a network of valuable contacts.
+If you need to, write down a list of questions to ask and take notes.
+You might be surprised by what you learn!

 Take the opportunity of being a new employee to build your network as broadly as you can, both inside and outside your company.